Key Takeaways

 Understanding Your CNAPP Requirement

-Assess Your Cloud Infrastructure: Evaluating your cloud environment and cloud resources as it can be public, private, or hybrid, helps in choosing the right CNAPP solution that matches your security needs.
+- Assess Your Cloud Infrastructure: Evaluating your cloud environment — whether public, private, hybrid, or multi-cloud environments — helps you choose the right application protection platform CNAPP that matches your security and compliance capabilities.

-Identify Security Gaps: Look for vulnerabilities, misconfigurations, or areas where cloud security controls are lacking in your current cloud system.
+- Identify Security Gaps: Look for vulnerabilities, misconfigurations, or areas where cloud security controls are lacking in your current cloud architecture.
+Pay particular attention to sensitive data exposure and inadequate identity and access management policies.

-Determine Compliance Needs: Understand the industry regulations that will be applicable to your business (such as GDPR, HIPAA, or PCI-DSS) so you can choose the appropriate CNAPP features.
+- Determine Compliance Needs: Understand the industry regulations applicable to your business (GDPR, HIPAA, PCI-DSS, NIST CSF 2.0, DORA in 2026) so you can prioritize the right compliance management and continuous compliance monitoring features.

-Consider Application Lifecycle: Understand where in the application lifecycle (development, deployment, runtime) you need security integration.
+- Consider Application Lifecycle: Understand where in the application lifecycle (development, deployment, runtime protection) you need security integration.
+In cloud native environments, shift-left security is essential for secure software development.

-Resource Availability: Assess internal cloud resources for deployment, management, and maintenance of the cloud native application protection platform.
+- Resource Availability: Assess internal cloud resources and team capacity for deployment, management, and maintenance of the cloud native application protection platform.
+The best CNAPP solutions should enable organizations to operate with lean security teams through automation.

 To determine compliance needs refer to Navigating Data Compliance: A Guide to Meeting Industry Standards